AsadiAhmad/Steganography/README.md

 # Steganography
-Steganography is for hiding text in the image and the image look doesnt change with openCV and Numpy Library
+Steganography is for hiding text in the image without changeing image look with openCV and Numpy Library

 ## Summery :
 This project first